Editorial Style Guide

 W

-Wallace, Shatsky, Blackburn, Courage Through Cancer Fund: The commas are part of the official and legal name of the fund, established in September 2018 by Tammy Blackburn to aid students affected by the disease.
+Wallace, Shatsky, Blackburn, Courage Through Cancer Fund: The commas are part of the official and legal name of the fund, established in September 2018 by Tammy Blackburn to aid students and their families.

 Website addresses: Use simple internet addresses such as “sdsu.edu” within the story or body copy, or list sites for additional information at the end of the written piece.
 More complicated URLs should be referenced with a hyperlink.
-(For more information, visit SDSU.edu; do not use “click here” in the hyperlink).
+In the interest of accessibility do not use “click here” in the hyperlink.
+An alternative is, additional information can be found online, with a hyperlink embedded in all or part of the sentence.

-We Rise We Defy: Do not include a comma in the main title of SDSU's strategic plan, "We Rise We Defy: Transcending Borders, Transforming Lives."
+We Rise We Defy: The main title of SDSU's strategic plan does not have a comma.
+The full name is "We Rise We Defy: Transcending Borders, Transforming Lives."

 X